Two fifties and two five-wicket hauls marked the one and only cricket match played at the Olympics.

 But it does not hold the status of a first-class match as it was not an 11-a-side encounter and that it was scheduled for just two days.

-While there were plans to include cricket at the inaugural Athens Olympics in 1896, it didn’t manage to gather adequate participation and so it was scrapped.
+While there were plans to include cricket in the Olympics at the inaugural Athens Games in 1896, it didn’t manage to gather adequate participation and so it was scrapped.
 However, the sport would make its debut four years later.

-In 1900, Great Britain, France, the Netherlands and Belgium threw their hats in the cricket ring but the latter two pulled out after their bids to co-host the Games did not materialize.
+In 1900, Great Britain, France, the Netherlands and Belgium threw their hats in the cricket ring but the latter two pulled out after their bids to co-host the Games did not materialise.